waikato-ufdl/ufdl-datasets/README.md

   * `index.rst` - contains links to domain pages that list/link the actual datasets
   * `image-classification.rst` - page for listing image classification datasets
   * `object-detection.rst` - page for listing object detection datasets
+  * add sample image in `/images` to be used as thumbnail on image page

 * Deploy the site